sdutill/Whole-Foods-Grocery-Delivery-Script/README.md

 # Whole-Foods-Grocery-Delivery-Script
-Proof of concept for my Senior Capstone Project in CS.
+Proof of concept for my Senior Capstone Project in CS. **Requires Subscription to Amazon Prime to be functional**

 ## Overview